Table of Contents

 In the terminal vascular bed, that is the capillary network, the blood circulation performs its main function: the exchange of substances between blood and interstitium.

 Lipid-soluble substances like oxygen and carbon dioxide can diffuse through the plasma membranes of the single-layer capillaries.

 Fick’s law of diffusion states that the number of parts that diffuse per period of time depends on the area that is available for diffusion.

 In this case, the whole endothelial area is available.
-The transportation rate of the lipid soluble substances is not limited by the diffusion speed but only by capillary circulation.
+The transportation rate of the lipid-soluble substances is not limited by the diffusion speed but only by capillary circulation.
 If it decreases, so does the substance exchange.
-This is also referred to as circulation limited exchange.
+This is also referred to as the circulation-limited exchange.